-2021-2022 Academic Calendar
+2022-2023 Academic Calendar

-Fall 2021
+Fall 2022

+1 (11 10 11

 August

-6 Last date for returning students to register without a late fee
+5 Last date for returning students to register without a late fee and last day to opt-out of the FDC program for fall

-13 New students move-in: 10AM-6PM
+7 Residence Halls open at 1:00 p.m. for O-Team and RAs

+9 Fall Faculty & Staff Retreat and "Welcome Back Luncheon"

+10 New Students move in

+10-13 New student orientation

-Last date for new students to register without a late fee
+12 Last date for new students to register without a late fee

-14 New student orientation and advisement

-15 Residence halls open at 1PM for returning students
+14 Residence halls open at 1PM for returning students

-16 Fall semester and Session 1 classes begin
+15 Fall semester and Session 1 classes begin

 Last day to drop/add without a fee

-23 Last day to withdraw from the college with 100% tuition refund
+22 Last day to withdraw from the college with 100% tuition refund

-Last day to register and/or drop/add classes
+Last day to register and/or drop/add classes-5:00 p.m.

-26 Last day to withdraw from the college with 50% tuition refund
+25 Last day to withdraw from the college with 50% tuition refund

-31 Fall Convocation
+30 Fall Convocation

 September

-6 Labor Day Holiday: no classes and all administrative offices closed
+5 Labor Day Holiday: no classes and all administrative offices closed

+8 Last day to withdraw from Session 1 classes without grade point penalty

 October

+5 Last day to drop/add for Session 2 without fee

-5 Session 1 classes end
+6 Session 1 classes end

-6 Session 2 classes begin
+10 Session 2 classes begin

 Last day to withdraw from semester classes without grade point penalty

-13 Drop/add for Session 2 classes ends

-14 Fall break: no classes
+13 Fall break: no classes

-15 Fall break: no classes and all administrative offices closed
+14 Fall break: no classes and all administrative offices closed

+17 Last day to drop/add Session 2 classes

+18-20 Campus Revival (10:00-10:50 a.m.)

 November

-18 Last day of classes
+3 Last day to withdraw from Session 2 classes without grade point penalty

-19 Residence halls close at 1PM for Thanksgiving Break
+18 Residence halls close at 1 p.m. for Thanksgiving Break

-22-26 Thanksgiving holiday: No classes and all administrative offices closed
+21-25 Thanksgiving holiday: No classes and all administrative offices closed

+27 Residence halls open at 1 p.m.

+December

+1 Last day of classes

+5-8 Final Exams